TheEdoRan/next-safe-action/packages/website/docs/contributing.md

 # Contributing

-You can contribute to this project by forking the repository and opening a [Pull Request on GitHub](https://github.com/TheEdoRan/next-safe-action/pulls).
+You can contribute to this project by forking the repository and opening a [pull request on GitHub](https://github.com/TheEdoRan/next-safe-action/pulls).

 Have you found bugs or just want to ask a question?
 Please open a [GitHub issue](https://github.com/TheEdoRan/next-safe-action/issues).